BiAPoL/blog/marcelo_zoccoler/entry_user_interf4/Readme.md

 ![merge_done](https://user-images.githubusercontent.com/26173597/145111544-dea73c05-a8a5-47bb-85c4-d9431ca0de0e.png)

 ## Publishing your plugin
+After you developed your plugin to a point where you think it's ready to share it with the world, it's time so submit it to the python package index (PyPI).
 Publishing the plugin on [PyPi](https://pypi.org/) may sound like a big ordeal, but is, in fact, very simple.
 To do so, first create an account on [PyPi](https://pypi.org/account/register/).
 After this is done, open an anaconda command prompt and `cd` into your project repository.

 Next, you need to create the necessary packaging information from your sourcefiles.
 You can do so by either creating a *source distribution* of your package with